Hotel and Hospitality Finance

 Hotel lending is assessed on the operational trading performance of the business rather than a simple rental income figure.
 Key metrics lenders examine include:

-• EBITDA: Earnings before interest, tax, depreciation, and amortisation — the adjusted operating profit of the hotel business.
+• EBITDA: Earnings before interest, tax, depreciation, and amortisation, the adjusted operating profit of the hotel business.
+Lenders typically normalise EBITDA for any non-recurring costs or owner-management salary adjustments.

-• Occupancy history: Minimum two to three years of trading history is typically required, with seasonal analysis for leisure hotels.
+• Occupancy history: Minimum two to three years of trading history is typically required, with seasonal analysis for leisure hotels and weekend/weekday split analysis for city centre corporate hotels.
+Lenders generally like to see acquisition occupancy above 60% as a starting benchmark for a stabilised asset.

-• Star rating and brand affiliation: Branded hotels (with franchise or management agreements) often attract better terms than independent properties of equivalent quality.
+• Star rating and brand affiliation: Branded hotels with franchise or management agreements from recognised operators (IHG, Marriott, Hilton, Premier Inn) often attract better terms than independent properties of equivalent trading quality because the brand provides demand generation and operational standards assurance, and reduces the perceived risk around future occupancy.

-• Property condition and capex requirements: Lenders assess whether significant capital expenditure is needed to maintain or improve the property.
+• Property condition and capex requirements: Lenders assess whether significant capital expenditure is needed to maintain or improve the property, with particular attention to FF&E (furniture, fixtures and equipment) refresh cycles and building condition reports.

 Lending Criteria for Hotel Finance